Laravel-Backpack/docs/6.x/custom-validation-rules.md

 <a name="about"></a>
 ## About

-Along with the provided Laravel validation rules, we created a few custom validation rules that you can use to validate Backpack fields in an easier way.
+Some Backpack fields are more difficult to validate using standard Laravel validation rules.
+So we've created a few custom validation rules, that will make validation them dead-simple.
-No more messing with `.*` and such on validation rules.
-Just define fluently what you want to validate.

 <a name="valid-upload-validation-rule"></a>
 ## `ValidUpload` for `upload` field type